-TERM LIFE (Up to \$1,000,000) Payable in event of death due to any cause.
-Twenty benefit plans from which to choose.
+- TERM LIFE (Up to \$1,000,000) Payable in event of death due to any cause.
 Dependent coverage available.
-(Spouse up to \$250,000 and Children up to \$7,500).

-2. ACCIDENTAL DEATH & DISMEM-

-BERMENT (Up to \$1,000,000) Full amount payable in addition to Life Insurance in the event of accidental death; proportional amounts payable for dismemberment.
-Twenty plans from which to choose.
-Spouse benefits also available up to \$250,000.

-3. LONG TERM DISABILITY INCOME (Up to \$10,000 per month available) The plan provides guaranteed monthly income in the event of long term disability.
+(Spouse up to \$250,000 and Children up to \$7,500). - ACCIDENTAL DEATH & DISMEM-BERMENT (Up to \$1,000,000) Full amount payable in addition to Life Insurance in the event of accidental death; proportional amounts payable for dismemberment.
+Spouse benefits also available up to \$250,000. - 3.
+LONG TERM DISABILITY INCOME (Up to \$10,000 per month available) The plan provides guaranteed monthly income in the event of long term disability.
 The plan has five benefit waiting periods to choose from, (30, 60, 90, 180 and 365 days).
-Benefits are payable for a period of 24 months for your medical specialty.
-Extended benefits are available to age 65.
-After you have been Totally Disabled for 6 months, premium will be waived for you while Monthly Benefits are payable.

-SHORT TERM DISABILITY INCOME (Up to \$2,000 per month) Guaranteed monthly income in the event of sickness or disability.
+Benefits are available to age 65.
+After you have been Totally Disabled for 6 months, premium will be waived for you while Monthly Benefits are payable. - SHORT TERM DISABILITY INCOME (Up to \$2,000 per month) Guaranteed monthly income in the event of sickness or disability.
 Sickness and accident benefits payable from first day; confinement not required.
-Premium waived if totally disabled.
+Premium waived if totally disabled. - 5.
 MAJOR MEDICAL Three major medical insurance plan choices available.
 Competitive rates, convenient quarterly billing, an SMA customer service team working for you.

-Indemnity - \$2,000,000 lifetime maximum, 7 deductible choices, 80/20% co-pay after deductible.

-PPO - \$2,000,000 lifetime maximum, 3 deductible choices, eligible benefits include both in-network and out-ofnetwork services, eligibility is subject to area availability.

-HMO - No lifetime maximums, no deductibles, no claims to file, minimal co-pays, eligibility is subject to area availability.

-- 6. PREFERRED PROTECTION PACK-AGE (Up to \$2,000,000 per person) Twenty percent discount on major medical premiums for non-smoking physicians under age 40.
+- Indemnity \$2,000,000 lifetime maximum, 7 deductible choices, 80/20% co-pay after deductible. - PPO \$2,000,000 lifetime maximum, 3 deductible choices, eligible benefits include both in-network and out-ofnetwork services, eligibility is subject to area availability. - HMO No lifetime maximums, no deductibles, no claims to file, minimal co-pays, eligibility is subject to area availability. - 6.
+PREFERRED PROTECTION PACK-AGE (Up to \$2,000,000 per person) Twenty percent discount on major medical premiums for non-smoking physicians under age 40.
 Eighty percent of all eligible expenses up to \$5,000 (\$4,000 in benefits paid) and 100% of all eligible expenses for the remainder of that calendar year payable after deductibles are satisfied.
 Deductible amounts range from \$300 to \$5,000. - PHYSICIANS COURTESY PLAN (Up to \$2,000,000 per person) This plan is designed for physicians who are extended professional and medical courtesies by colleagues and require only a hospital expense plan.
-Deductible amounts range from \$300 to \$1,500.

-DENTAL-Both Indemnity and Managed Care dental products are available.
+Deductible amounts range from \$300 to \$1,500. - DENTAL-Both Indemnity and Managed Care dental products are available.
 Calendar year benefit maximum up to \$1,000 after deductible for insured and any covered dependent.
-Diagnostic and preventive-no deductible.
-No medical insurance required for eligibility.
+Diagnostic and - insurance required for eligibility.

-9. SURVIVOR ANNUITY INCOME (Up

-to \$1,000 per month)
+9. SURVIVOR ANNUITY INCOME (Up to \$1,000 per month)